norvaldb/land-of-mist-unity/Planning/Production/development-roadmap.md

 #### Success Criteria

-- UI follows Lord of the Rings aesthetic theme
+- UI follows Land of Mist aesthetic theme
 - All game functions accessible through text interface
 - Combat is fully playable with clear feedback
 - New players can understand systems through tutorials